jamie2210/CI_MS1_TBC/README.md

 <img src="docs/user-story-testing/user-story-class-modal.gif">
 </details>
 <br>
-16. As the site owner, I want the users to be able to contact us.
+16. As the site owner, I want the users to be able to contact the club.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|